 - Works with: AT&T and T-Mobile networks

 There’s that little postage stamp-sized display on the outside that shows the time/date, signal strength, battery life and caller ID for incoming calls.
 Flip it open and you’re presented with a 2.5-inch display screen.
-Given the age of the device, the screen is surprisingly sharp and crisp, showing pictures to their best.
+Given the age of the device, the screen is surprisingly sharp and crisp, showing pictures at their best.
 It’s even easy to view in bright lighting conditions.

 Below the screen are the unique keypad and navigation controls, which are flush with the case as a way to get the Razr so incredibly slim.
 There are talk and end buttons as well as a button dedicated to accessing text and web browsing.
-In addition to those there’s a five-way toggle that is a shortcut to four user defined features.
+In addition to those, there’s a five-way toggle that is a shortcut to four user-defined features.